iharshraj1123/offline-youtube-browser-video-organizer/README.md

 ## Requirements :

-- Xampp 7.4.14.
+- Xampp 7.4.14 from [this link](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/7.4.14/xampp-windows-x64-7.4.14-1-VC15-installer.exe/download).
 You can do it other ways too but this is the simplest way.

 - Browser with local file access turned on (discussed below)